ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md

 :::note
 - The last granule (granule 1082) "contains" less than 8192 rows.

+- We mentioned in the beginning of this guide in the "DDL Statement Details", that we disabled [adaptive index granularity](https://clickhouse.com/docs/en/whats-new/changelog/2019/#experimental-features-1) (in order to simplify the discussions in this guide, as well as make the diagrams and results reproducible).
+ Index granularity is adaptive by [default](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/mergetree/#index_granularity_bytes), which means that the size of the granules can be less than 8192 rows depending on the row data sizes.

 - We marked some column values from our primary key columns (<font face = "monospace">UserID</font>, <font face = "monospace">URL</font>) in orange.
   These orange-marked column values are the primary key column values of each first row of each granule.
   As we will see below, these orange-marked column values will be the entries in the table's primary index.